Analysts: Trump’s use of Israel accelerating decline of bipartisan support

-US President Donald Trump’s racist attacks on Democratic members of Congress, which included allegations about their views on Israel, is a dangerous development for Israel, reported analysts.
+US President Donald Trump’s racist attacks on Democratic members of Congress is a dangerous development for Israel, according to analysts.

 “Trump’s use of Israel in his Monday morning attack will cause the country more damage than good”, declared Yaakov Katz, Editor-in-Chief of The Jerusalem Post.

-It “will further undermine what Israel has long prided itself on having accomplished: keeping Israel an issue that receives bipartisan support in the halls of Congress”, Katz continued.
+These developments may “undermine Israel’s long term strategic goal of maintaining bipartisan support in the halls of Congress”, Katz continued.

-The senior Israeli journalist noted that while “Israel has long fought to retain bipartisan support for itself on both sides of the aisle in Congress”, this status quo “has been undermined” recently.

-One factor is a changing Democratic Party – where “support for Israel is not what is used to be”, as demonstrated by polls over the years.
+One factor is a changing Democratic Party – where “support for Israel is not what it used to be”, as demonstrated in polls over the years.
 “As the Democratic Party keeps moving leftward, support for Israel will continue to decline”, Katz noted.

 But, he added, “we cannot ignore the contribution Israel’s intimate relationship with Trump is also making to that decline [in bipartisan support].
 When Americans look at Israel and Netanyahu, they see Trump.
 And vice versa”.